sharon3233/Sharon_Mv_Portfolio/personal-projects/Python-Flask-BBQ-APP/README.md

 # Introduction
 With this feedback app, I wanted to give customers the opportunity to share their experience at their favorite barbeque restaurant.
 In turn I also wanted the restaurant owners to view the feedback submissions to help identify common requests.

- # DEMO
- https://github.com/sharon3233/Python_Flask_2/blob/main/Demo/BBQ_Demo.gif

 * Description
  Using Python and Flask I created a Web application where users can share images, give ratings and feedback on their favorite barbeque dishes.The homepage of this website loads a dashboard of all the uploaded photos.
 On sucessful upload, a new photo appears at the 1st tile, shifting all the other photos by 1 position.
 The Displays is set to only accept certain image formats - jpg, jpeg, and png.
 Users are able to upload images that can be viewed through the front-end.
-User can by choice can submit a form with thier feeback, the submission forms are then sent to the business owners via eamil to review.
+User by choice can submit a form with thier feeback, the submission forms are then sent to the business owners via eamil to review.

+ # DEMO
+ https://github.com/sharon3233/Python_Flask_2/blob/main/Demo/BBQ_Demo.gif

 # Competencies
 J.F 1.6: Shows curiosity and tenaity to the business context in which the solution will be used to improve methods and maximize performance.